-(a) The facility has permanently shutdown and either:
+(a) The facility has permanently shutdown and either of the following:

-(i) The owner or operator of the facility is undergoing court-supervised liquidation, has had its articles of incorporation or its license to conduct business in Ohio revoked; or
+(i) The owner or operator of the facility is undergoing court-supervised liquidation, has had its articles of incorporation or its license to conduct business in Ohio revoked.

 (ii) The owner of operator of the facility has otherwise taken formal steps to discontinue conducting business in Ohio.

-(b) The owner, operator or legal representative responsible for the assets of the facility was provided the notification pursuant to paragraph (E)(1) of this rule but did not provide a response; and
+(b) The owner, operator or legal representative responsible for the assets of the facility was provided the notification pursuant to paragraph (E)(1) of this rule but did not provide a response.

 (d) The facility shall forfeit possession of the ERCs to Ohio EPA, upon the date the permanent shutdown is certified with, or verified by Ohio EPA for use at the director's discretion.
 Forfeited ERCs shall be made available free of charge by Ohio EPA to a stationary source, at the director's discretion, for use as emission offsets provided the use of ERCs meet the requirements of Chapter 3745-31 of the Administrative Code and this chapter.
 In the event the new or modified stationary source is not installed, the ERCs shall be forfeited back to Ohio EPA.